MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 Note the following dependencies on other business scenarios:

 - Extending information protection to endpoint devices requires coordination with Intune (included in the [Secure remote and hybrid work](secure-remote-hybrid-work.md) article).
 - Extending information protection to data in SaaS apps requires Microsoft Defender for Cloud Apps.
-Piloting and deploying Defender for Cloud Apps is included in the “Prevent or reduce business damage from a breach” scenario (coming soon).
+Piloting and deploying Defender for Cloud Apps is included in the **Prevent or reduce business damage from a breach** scenario (coming soon).
 In the meantime, see [Evaluate Microsoft Defender for Cloud Apps](/microsoft-365/security/defender/eval-defender-mcas-overview).

 As you finalize your adoption plans, be sure to revisit the [Information Protection and Data Loss Prevention](https://microsoft.github.io/ComplianceCxE/dag/mip-dlp/) Deployment Acceleration Guide to review the recommendations and fine-tune your strategy.